 If you would like to take any of your prerequisite or core classes at TCU you will apply for these through the Admission’s Office.

 The admissions committee will review all completed applications to the Accelerated BSN Program at the end of February.
-Decision letters will go out by the middle of March or shortly thereafter.
+Decision letters will go out by the end of March or shortly thereafter.
 Incomplete applications will not be considered.